-Clinical trials involve a lengthy and expensive process with an uncertain outcome, and results of earlier studies and trials may not be predictive of future trial results.
+Pre-clinical testing and clinical trials involve a lengthy and expensive process with an uncertain outcome, and results of earlier studies and trials may not be predictive of future trial results.

 Preclinical studies and clinical testing are expensive, can take many years to complete and their outcome is highly uncertain.
 Failure can occur at any time during the preclinical study and clinical trial processes due to inadequate performance of a drug candidate or inadequate adherence by patients or investigators to clinical trial protocols.
 In addition, the results of preclinical studies and early clinical trials of product candidates may not be predictive of the results of later-stage clinical trials.
-For example, in late June 2012, we reported that our Phase III randomized, double-blind, placebo-controlled clinical trial of iferanserin (VEN 309) in patients with hemorrhoidal disease did not meet its endpoints, despite favorable Phase II trial results.
-We also reported in February 2014 that in our Phase III clinical trial for the treatment of anal fissures VEN 307 demonstrated no significant improvement compared to placebo.
+For example, in late June 2012, we reported that our second Phase III randomized, double-blind, placebo-controlled clinical trial of iferanserin in patients with hemorrhoidal disease did not meet its endpoints, despite favorable Phase II trial results.
+We also reported in February 2014 that our Phase III clinical trial for diltiazem for the treatment of anal fissures demonstrated no significant improvement compared to placebo despite favorable results in a prior Phase III trial.
 These same risks apply to our planned development of our current and any other product candidates.